Ray O. Johnson: Career

 Johnson joined the U.S. Air Force in 1975.
 He served in several Major Commands including the Tactical Air Command, Electronic Security Command, Strategic Air Command, and Air Force Materiel Command.
 He retired from the Air Force in 1996.

-Johnson has experience in a variety of executive positions, including those senior vice president and business unit general manager at SAIC, senior vice president and chief operating officer at Modern Technology Solutions, Inc, and corporate senior vice president for engineering, technology, and operations and chief technology officer of the Lockheed Martin Corporation.
+Johnson has experience in a variety of executive positions, including the senior vice president and business unit general manager at SAIC, senior vice president and chief operating officer at Modern Technology Solutions, Inc, and corporate senior vice president for engineering, technology, and operations and chief technology officer of the Lockheed Martin Corporation.
 In this role, Johnson was responsible for more than 72,000 people and 4,000 programs.

-Before joining TII as CEO, Johnson was an operating partner at Bessemer Venture Partners, an American venture capital firm with over $10 billion under management and the oldest venture capital firm in the United States.